azanebrain/sparqlverse-r/piracy/README.md

 ## Test each dataset individually

 Some of the datasets have special characters we can't read, and relative paths.
-Test each set and make sure they are pristine.
+Test each set and make sure they are pristine:
 ```
 LOAD <file:PATH/TO/DATA/FILE>
 ;;
 SELECT (count(*) as ?number_of_triples)
 WHERE { ?s ?p ?o }
 ```